 Alberta’s bio-economy is poised for remarkable growth, yet it’s grappling with a significant labour shortage that could hamper progress.
 To tackle this problem, it’s becoming increasingly important for companies to recruit job seekers from equity-deserving groups, especially when domestic university degree completions are forecasted to decline.
 Despite this need, implementing effective Inclusive, Diverse, Equitable, and Accessible (IDEA) policies is challenging in the sector, as 51% of employers operate with less than eight employees, and many lack dedicated HR teams.

-BioTalent Canada will address this issue by supercharging diversity efforts in Alberta’s bio-economy.
-It will provide actionable tools and tactics tailored to companies’ IDEA stages and offer a concierge service to support diverse recruitment and retention.
-By tapping into the potential of equity-deserving groups, Canada’s bio-economy employers will be better positioned to increase global competitiveness and spark unparalleled creativity.
+BioTalent Canada addresses this issue by supercharging diversity efforts in Alberta’s bio-economy.
+It provides actionable tools and tactics tailored to companies’ IDEA stages and offers a resource library to support diverse recruitment and retention.
+By tapping into the potential of equity-deserving groups, Canada’s bio-economy employers are better positioned to increase global competitiveness and spark unparalleled creativity.

 Helping bio-economy employers in Alberta tackle labour shortages through IDEA

-BioTalent Canada’s research, IDEA resource library, and HR concierge services will improve Alberta’s bio-economy by enabling employers to:
+BioTalent Canada’s research, IDEA resource library and webinars improve Alberta’s bio-economy by enabling employers to:

 - Increase understanding of workforce demographics as well as IDEA resources and recommendations available for them;